grantsrb/autonomous_virtual_car/writeup.md

 At this point, I decided that augmenting the images to indicate the difference between road and dirt would likely give the quickest improvements.
 I added a canny edge detection preprocessing step (canny_augment.py) to each of the data images and added it to the autonomous driving pipeline (drive.py line 19,67).
 This drastically improved performance and the car successfully drove around track one.

+I followed nearly the same process for training the model to navigate track 2.
+I included, however, the data from track one in the training for track 2.
+This resulted in a robust model that successfully navigates both tracks forward and backward.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 92-124) consisted of a convolution neural network with the following layers and layer sizes: